burnt-labs/xion-sequencing/README.md

 In their natural environment, swarms of Nonce mismatches are known to ruin your day.

-This repository proposes a few Scuffed strategies, the better get on with the rest of it.
+This repository proposes a few Scuffed strategies, which help us get on with the rest of it.
 NB; keyword: Scuffed.
 Secure, scalable and sequential implementation of the examples herein are left as an exercise to you, dear reader.

 Wise man once said: "There's more than one way to do it"